serchg0george/AnimalShelterManagement/README.md

 ## Description
 This project represents an animal shelter management system which allows us to make a create, update, delete and read operations for all our entities such as animal, health, cage, user, role.
+The project have a Global exception handler which allow to us to handle not found exceptions.
-Also project contains functionality of search for providet entities using criteria API.
+Also project contains functionality of search for provided entities using criteria API.

 ## Schema of the project: